GeotrekCE/Geotrek-mobile/README.md

 * `APP_NAME: 'Geotrek Rando'` - the app name that will be displayed on the top bar of the app
 * `DOMAIN_NAME = 'http://api-url.com'` - This parameters tells the app where to get the data it will use.

+### More options available in this file to be documented...

 CUSTOMISATION
 =================================

+Each time you change a style file like the following, remember to run this command in order to regenerate the compiled styles files.
+`grunt sass`

 ### Change app colors